 - Warm tropical climate year-round.

-- Huge biodiversity and amazing geography, giving you opportunity for excellent outdoor activities, like surfing, hiking, and golf.
+- Huge biodiversity and amazing geography, give you the opportunity for excellent outdoor activities, like surfing, hiking, and golf.

 - Low crime rates.